-Below, I’ve compiled a comprehensive list covering everything, from the essential to the camping specific.
+Below, I’ve compiled a comprehensive list of solo road trip essentials, covering everything from the essential to the camping-specific.

 Depending on the type of trip you’re undertaking, not everything here will be required.
 The great thing about a solo road trip is the space you have to bring items with you.
 With a front seat, two or three back seats, and a trunk, you have plenty of space to work with.